 - Played absurdly straight in Persona, where your first ammo pickup is "9mm bullet" (followed by "12ga bullets" before moving on to "Tranquilizers", "Mage Killers" and so on) which you can equip with any gun type, be it an SMG, a shotgun, or an assault rifle.

 - Resident Evil 4: Ammo, for the most part, is totally interchangeable within any weapon of a certain classification.
-This leads to the .500 S&W Hand Cannon loading bullets which are thicker than its cylinder and barrel are made for, the 5.7x28mm Five-seven firing 9x19mm Parabellum, and the .30-06 Springfield and 5.56x45mm SL8 sharing ammo (though the inventory screen flat-out states the Springfield is firing .223, so it could have been converted).
+This leads to the 5.7x28mm Five-seven firing 9x19mm Parabellum, and the .30-06 Springfield and 5.56x45mm SL8 sharing ammo (though the inventory screen flat-out states the Springfield is firing .223, so it could have been converted).

 - Furthermore, the magazines are the same size for each gun, but the ammo cap for each gun can be upgraded.
 Is Leon putting two mags in on top of each other?

-- In Jagged Alliance 2 all 7.62mm calibre weapons of WarPac/ChiCom origin use the same ammunition - 7.62mm, which would be logical, except there are three kinds of 7.62mm Warsaw Pact ammunition in real life: 7.62x54mmR, as used by the Dragunov and most of their MGs, 7.62x39mm as used by the AK47 / AKM and their relatives, and 7.62x25 used by the PPSh/Type 65 and other pistol type weapons.
+- In Jagged Alliance 2 all 7.62mm calibre weapons of WarPac/ChiCom origin use the same ammunition - 7.62mm, which would be logical, except there are three kinds of 7.62mm Warsaw Pact ammunition in real life: 7.62x54mmR, as used by the Dragunov and most of their MGs, 7.62x39mm as used by the AK-47/AKM and their relatives, and 7.62x25 used by the PPSh/Type 65 and other pistol type weapons.
 They are definitely NOT interchangeable; the second numbers denote case length, which means the first one would be more than twice the size of the chamber for the last.
 This was eventually fixed in the v1.13 modification.

 Justified video game examples

-- Deus Ex Invisible War takes this trope to the extreme.
+- Deus Ex: Invisible War takes this trope to the extreme.
 Anything that uses ammunition uses the same ammunition as everything else.
 The in-game explanation is that ammunition is reduced to a slurry of nanomachines that form into the proper ammunition for the weapon.
 This includes battery packs, flame thrower fuel, regular bullets, and even rockets.
 The creative reason behind this is that the inventory system got simplified, and carrying 20 types of ammo didn't sound appealing when you only had 7 spaces.
 This has the major drawback of burning your ammo with one gun, or even doing too much shooting late in the game means you're screwed, since you can still only carry about as much ammo as you could in the first game but that limited supply is stretched across four or five guns now.

-- Averted in the first game, and wasn't an issue because ammo was stored in a Hyperspace Arsenal separate from the normal Grid Inventory.
+- Averted in the first game, and wasn't an issue because ammo was stored in a Hyperspace Arsenal (your coat) separate from the normal Grid Inventory.
 That said, pistol and sniper ammo were simply cartons of loose bullets rather than magazines.
 That's One Bullet Clips for you (on top of an attachment increasing the mag size of a specific weapon.

 - Human Revolution averts this even further, as ammunition takes up inventory space and almost every weapon requires specific ammunition; only very similar weapons like the regular and double-barrel shotgun or regular and silenced sniper rifle use the same ammo.
 One Bullet Clips are still present.